 Mistake #2 Using wood chip or bark as a mulch

-This will not necessarily affect all azaleas and it very much depends on your particular soils fertility.
+This will not necessarily affect all azaleas and it very much depends on your particular soil fertility.

-This usually results in yellow leaves, rather then the azaleas characteristic healthy dark green leaves.
-This problem can be solved with a dose of fertilizer but it is best avoided all together with the use of mulch composed of compost which will contribute nitrogen to the soil rather then cause a temporary deficit.
+This usually results in yellow leaves, rather than the azalea’s characteristic healthy dark green leaves.
+This problem can be solved with a dose of fertilizer but it is best avoided altogether with the use of mulch composed of compost which will contribute nitrogen to the soil rather than cause a temporary deficit.

 Read my article for more solutions when azaleas have yellow leaves.

-- Ideal materials for amending soil are leaf mould, well rotted manure and compost.
-These will add fertility, improve structure and maintain the optimal moisture balance that is required for growing azaleas.
+- Ideal materials for amending soil are leaf mold, well-rotted manure, and compost.
+These will add fertility, improve structure, and maintain the optimal moisture balance that is required for growing azaleas.

 - Clay or sandy soils will both need amending significantly with organic matter before planting azaleas.
-Clay will drains too slowly whereas sandy soils drain too quickly and do not not retain enough nutrients.
-Both will benefit and improve with the addition of compost leaf mould and well rotted manure.
+Clay drains too slowly whereas sandy soils drain too quickly and do not not retain enough nutrients.
+Both will benefit and improve with the addition of compost leaf mold and well-rotted manure.

-- Mulch added to the soil around the azalea every spring will continue to contribute nutrients to the soil and slow down evaporation and maintain the optimal balance of moisture for the roots during the summer.
+- Mulch added to the soil around the azalea every spring will continue to contribute nutrients to the soil, slow down evaporation, and maintain the optimal balance of moisture for the roots during the summer.

 - Avoid compacting the soil around the roots after planting, as azaleas require aerated soil.
-Use compost, leaf mould or well rotted manure as a mulch rather then wood bark as this can create a temporary nitrogen deficit in the soil that turns the foliage yellow and could affect growth and flowering.
+Use compost, leaf mold, or well-rotted manure as a mulch rather than wood bark as this can create a temporary nitrogen deficit in the soil that turns the foliage yellow and could affect growth and flowering.